 Tube oven annealing

+The tube oven has a temperature range of 50-1200 °C and can fit 1 inch diameter tubes.
+Temperature regulation is done by a Eurotherm 2404 controller.
+Three different process gasses can be connected, at the moment H2 and Ar are connected.
+Gas flow of each gas is controlled by a mass flow controller (MFC), mixing is possible.
+A dry vacuumpump is used to pump down the system, lowest pressure that can be achieved is roughly 1e-2mbar.
 A pressure control valve can be used to control either the flow or pressure in the tube.
 Most often the pressure control valve is operated in the fully open state to achieve a pressure as low as possible.
 Pressure can be controlled between 1e-2mbar and 100mbar.

+A Python program on the PC “hydrogen_annealing” can be used to set gas flows, the pressure set point and monitor and log the process.
 To ensure safe handling of hydrogen, mulitple safety interlocks are present.
 If an interlock condition is not met, the main supply at the H2 gas cylinder will be closed automatically.

 Temperature regulation of the oven is done with Eurotherm software; “iTools engineering studio”.